|Created by: John de Mol

 Original Network: NBC

 Other cast: Carson Daly, Christina Aguilera

 Misc: IMDB | Amazon | iTunes

-The four-time Emmy Award-winning “The Voice” returns with the strongest vocalists from across the country invited to compete in the blockbuster vocal competition show’s ninth season.
-Internationally acclaimed artist Gwen Stefani returns to join megastars Pharrell Williams, Adam Levine and Blake Shelton as celebrity musician coaches, while Carson Daly continues to serve as host.
+The four-time Emmy Award-winning “The Voice” returns with the strongest vocalists from across the country invited to compete in the blockbuster vocal competition show’s new season.

-The show’s innovative format features five stages of competition: the first begins with the blind auditions, followed by the battle rounds, the knockouts, the live playoffs and finally, the live performance shows.
+The show’s innovative format features five stages of competition: the first begins with the Blind Auditions, then the Battle Rounds, Knockouts, Playoffs and, finally, the Live Performance Shows.

-In the final live-performance phase of the competition, the Top 12 artists compete each week against each other during a live broadcast.
-The television audience votes to save their favorite artists.
-The three artists with the lowest number of votes are eligible for the “Instant Save.”
-These artists each perform a new song that represents why they should earn the save.
-Then, America has the opportunity to save their favorite performer by tweeting #VoiceSave along with the artist’s name.
-The two singers with the lowest number of votes are sent home each week.
-In the end, one is named “The Voice” and receives the grand prize of a recording contract.
+In the final live performance phase of the competition, the top 12 artists will compete each week against each other during a live broadcast.
+The television audience will vote to save their favorite artists.
+Three artists with the lowest number of votes will be eligible for the “Instant Save.”
+These artists will each perform a new song that represents why they should earn the save.
+America will then have the opportunity to save their favorite performer by tweeting out #VoiceSave along with the artist’s name.
+The singers with the lowest number of votes will be sent home each week.
+In the end, one will be named “The Voice” and will receive the grand prize of a recording contract.

-“The Voice” is a presentation of United Artists Media Group (an MGM company), Talpa Media USA Inc. and Warner Horizon Television.
+“The Voice” is a presentation of MGM Television, Talpa Media USA Inc. and Warner Horizon Television.
 The series was created by John de Mol, who serves as executive producer along with Mark Burnett, Audrey Morrissey, Lee Metzger, Chad Hines, Amanda Zucker, Kyra Thompson, Jay Bienstock and Stijn Bakkers.